HearingTechnology/CoNNear_periphery/README.md

 ## Citation
 If you use this code, please cite the corresponding papers:

 **CoNNear<sub>cochlea</sub>**: Baby, D., Van Den Broucke, A. & Verhulst, S. A convolutional neural-network model of human cochlear mechanics and filter tuning for real-time applications.
-Nat Mach Intell 3, 134–143 (2021). https://doi.org/10.1038/s42256-020-00286-8
+Nature Machine Intelligence, 3(2), 134-143 (2021). https://doi.org/10.1038/s42256-020-00286-8

 **CoNNear<sub>IHC-ANF</sub>**: Drakopoulos, F., Baby, D. & Verhulst, S. A convolutional neural-network framework for modelling auditory sensory cells and synapses.
-Commun Biol 4, 827 (2021). https://doi.org/10.1038/s42003-021-02341-5
+Communications Biology, 4(1), 827 (2021). https://doi.org/10.1038/s42003-021-02341-5

-**CoNNear<sub>ANF</sub> - branched**: Drakopoulos, F. & Verhulst, S. A neural-network framework for the design of individualised hearing-loss compensation. arXiv preprint arXiv:2207.07091 (2022). https://doi.org/10.48550/arxiv.2207.07091
+**CoNNear - branched**: Drakopoulos, F. & Verhulst, S. A neural-network framework for the design of individualised hearing-loss compensation.
+IEEE/ACM Transactions on Audio, Speech, and Language Processing, 31, 2395-2409 (2023). https://doi.org/10.1109/TASLP.2023.3282093.

 This repository can also be cited separately: